-The Historic Preservation Commission meets the third Monday of every month at 6:00 p.m. in the City Council Chambers, 500 East Third Street.
+The Historic Preservation Commission meets the third Monday of every month at 6:00 p.m. in the Development Center, 410 East 5th Street, Loveland, CO 80537.

 The Historic Preservation Commission advises the City Council on all matters related to historic preservation.
 The Commission reviews resources nominated for designation as either an historic landmark or district and makes recommendations to City Council.
 The Commission reviews and makes decisions on any application for a landmark alteration certificate.
 The Commission advises and assists owners of historic properties on physical and financial aspects of preservation, renovation, rehabilitation, and reuse, including nomination to the local, state or National Register of Historic Places.
 The Commission develops and assists in public education programs, conducts surveys of historic sites, properties, or areas, and actively pursues financial assistance and incentive programs for preservation-related programs.
 The Commission administers the program for awarding zero-interest loans for the rehabilitation of historic structures, and reviews and makes recommendations to City Council regarding amendments to the City of Loveland Historic Preservation Plan.